jimas14/easy-access-logs/README.md

 ## Usage
 1. Download all access logs to one directory using AWS S3 cli or preferred method.
-2. Run `python easy-access-logs --directory=/full/path-to/logfiles`
+2. Run `python easy-access-logs.py --directory=/full/path-to/logfiles`